JuliaWeb/HTTP.jl/docs/src/server.md

 If a request doesn't have a matching, registered handler, the `_404` handler is called which, by default, returns a `HTTP.Response(404)`.
-If a route matches the path, but not the method/verb (e.g. there's a registerd route for "GET /api", but the request is "POST /api"), then the `_405` handler is called, which by default returns `HTTP.Response(405)` (method not allowed).
+If a route matches the path, but not the method/verb (e.g. there's a registered route for "GET /api", but the request is "POST /api"), then the `_405` handler is called, which by default returns `HTTP.Response(405)` (method not allowed).

 ## `HTTP.listen`